AllawaAbdat/mastermind/README.md

 If you want more informations, just check the informations below.

+And if you still having some troubles, just go here : https://mastermind-4537a.web.app/

+This is this application deployed on firebase.
+The responsive (with mobile phone) will not work at 100%, it's 'normal', i still not worked on it.
+But it work pretty well on computers.

-Thank you, and have a nice day !
+Anyway, Thank you, and have a nice day !

 # WdgMastermind